JPGibert/FWs_LS_feasibility_space/README.md

-# Repository for Gibert & Wieczinsky "Constrains on food web structure revisited"
+# Repository for Gibert & Wieczinsky "Constraints on food web structure revisited"

 The data used in this project can be found in: https://github.com/JPGibert/Temp_food_webs